xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 <https://www.cisco.com/c/en/us/products/routers/network-convergence-system-540-series-routers/index.html>

-The N540-FH-CSR-SYS and N540-FH-AGG-SYS Fronthaul routers introduced in CST 5.0 can be utilized for ultra low latency mobile fronthaul, midhaul, or backhaul networks.
-These fronthaul routers support native CPRI interfaces and special processing for eCPRI and ROE (Radio over Ethernet) traffic guaranteeing low latency.
-These devices also support stringent class C timing.

 ![](http://xrdocs.io/design/images/asn-metro/cst-hw-ncs540.png)

 ## NCS-55A2-MOD
-The Converged SDN Transport design now supports the NCS-55A2-MOD access and aggregation router.
+The Agile Metro design now supports the NCS-55A2-MOD access and aggregation router.
 The 55A2-MOD is a modular 2RU router with 24 1G/10G SFP+, 16 1G/10G/25G SFP28 onboard interfaces, and two modular slots capable of 400G of throughput per slot using Cisco NCS Modular Port Adapters or MPAs.
 MPAs add additional 1G/10G SFP+, 100G QSFP28, or 100G/200G CFP2 interfaces.
 The 55A2-MOD is available in an extended temperature version with a conformal coating as well as a high scale